makeitsoDIY/makeitsoDIY.github.io/about.md

 * Cosplay (since recently)

 ### IRL
-Trained nurse, 83% through med-school, voluntering with the local FD and EMS.
+Trained nurse, 83% through med-school, volunteering with the local FD and EMS.